lwdsw/Kiln/guides/Fine Tuning LLM Models Guide.md

 ## Overview

-We'll be walking through an example where we start from scratch, and build 9 fine-tuned models in just under 18 minutes of active work (not counting time waiting for training to complete).
+We'll be walking through an example where we start from scratch, and build 9 fine-tuned models in just under 18 minutes of active work, not counting time waiting for training and data-gen.

+No coding is necessary, and our UI will guide you through the process.
+Step 6 is optional, and requires some basic python skills.
+Our open-source python library is available for advanced users.

 You can follow this guide to create your own LLM fine-tunes.
 We'll cover: